-- 1. Model 65 Basic Control Valve, a hydraulicallyoperated, diaphragm-actuated, globe or angle valve which closes with an elastomer-on-metal seal. - 2.
-Model 1330 Pressure Relief Pilot, a two-way, normally-closed pilot valve which senses upstream pressure under its diaphragm and balances it against an adjustable spring load.
-An increase in upstream pressure tends to make the pilot open. - Model 126 Ejector, a simple "tee" fitting with a fixed orifice in its inlet port.
-It provides the proper pressure to the diaphragm chamber of the main valve depending on the position of the pressure relief pilot. - Model 141-3 Flow Control Valve, a needle-type valve which provides adjustable, restricted flow in one direction, and free flow in the opposite direction.
+- 1. Model 65 Basic Control Valve, a hydraulicallyoperated, diaphragm-actuated, globe or angle valve which closes with an elastomer-on-metal seal. - Model 1330 Pressure Relief Pilot, a two-way, normally-closed pilot valve which senses upstream pressure under its diaphragm and balances it against an adjustable spring load.
+An increase in upstream pressure tends to make the pilot open. - 3.
+Model 126 Ejector, a simple "tee" fitting with a fixed orifice in its inlet port.
+It provides the proper pressure to the diaphragm chamber of the main valve depending on the position of the pressure relief pilot.

+- 4. Model 141-3 Flow Control Valve, a needle-type valve which provides adjustable, restricted flow in one direction, and free flow in the opposite direction.
 On the 108-2, the flow control valve is connected as a closing speed control. - 5.
-Model 123 Inline Strainer, which protects the pilot system from solid contaminants in the line fluid.
+Model 159 Y-Strainer (standard on water service valves) or Model 123 Inline Strainer (standard on fuel service valves).
+The strainer protects the pilot system from solid contaminants in the line fluid. - Two Model 141-4 Ball Valves (standard on water service valves, optional on fuel service valves), useful for isolating the pilot system for maintenance or troubleshooting.